 For those families who are trying to faithfully follow God’s will for them, Saint Gianna is a source of encouragement and consolation in times of difficulty.
 Her gentle, maternal presence and her intercession before the throne of God obtain for the faithful many graces.

 Saint John Paul II pointed out in his homily during the Mass for her canonisation why devotion to Saint Gianna is so necessary in our age.
 He said “following the example of Christ, who “having loved his own… loved them to the end” (Jn 13: 1), this holy mother of a family remained heroically faithful to the commitment she made on the day of her marriage.
 The extreme sacrifice she sealed with her life testifies that only those who have the courage to give of themselves totally to God and to others are able to fulfil themselves.
 Through the example of Gianna Beretta Molla, may our age rediscover the pure, chaste and fruitful beauty of conjugal love, lived as a response to the divine call!”

 Saint Gianna was a woman of awesome faith, a great defender and protector of life, and a devoted wife and mother who understood the importance of marriage and family.
 All are now under an aggressive and intensifying attack.
 She is indeed a saint for our time.

-*Principle of Double Effect – this principle is utilized to evaluate actions which have two effects, one good and one evil.
+*Principle of Double Effect – this principle is utilized to evaluate actions that have two effects, one good, and one evil.
 The principle of double effect has been summarized into 4 basic criteria: 1) the action in itself must be good or indifferent; 2) the good effect cannot be obtained through the bad effect (because then the end would justify the means); 3) there must be a proportion between the good and bad effects brought about (e.g. life against life); 4) the intention of the subject must be directed towards the good effect, and merely tolerate the bad effect.
 Some say there is a fifth requirement – that there does not exist another possibility or avenue.